ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-flight-controller.rst

    general use.
 -  :ref:`Pixracer <common-pixracer-overview>` is recommended for small frames that require no more than 6 PWM outputs.
--  :ref:`NAVIO+ <common-navio-overview>` or
+   :ref:`Emlid NAVIO2 <common-navio2-overview>` Linux Autopilots
-   :ref:`Erle-Brain <common-erle-brain-linux-autopilot>` Linux Autopilots should be considered for UAV Vision applications.
+-   should be considered for UAV Vision applications.

 .. tip::

    There are also numerous clones and minor variants of the boards linked above.
 Many of these may be perfectly capable replacements.

+-  If redundant sensors are not required, many inexpensive controllers originally targeted for mini-quadcopter use are now supported by Ardupilot and are listed in :ref:`AutoPilot Hardware Options <common-autopilots>`.

 [site wiki="copter, plane" heading="off"]